openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

     The SEPAL team recommends using the following naming convention: :code:`<aoi name>_<dates>_<measure>`.

 Parameters
 ----------

-In the lower-right corner, 5 tabs are available.
-They will allow you to customize the mosaic creation to your needs.
+In the lower-right corner, five tabs are available, which will allow you to customize the mosaic creation to your needs:

 -   :guilabel:`AOI`: area of interest
 -   :guilabel:`DAT`: target date of interest for the mosaic/composite